 All studies required for a second-cycle degree or equivalent education must be completed before the deadline for applications, and a certificate of this degree must be presented before the doctoral study right can be granted (deadline for accepting the offer)

 Admission criteria for doctoral education include the applicant’s potential for success in academic postgraduate education, the quality and feasibility of the applicant’s research proposal, the applicant’s motivation, and the supervisory and other resources available for the research.
 Other criteria include the applicable content of previous studies to the prospective doctoral programme, the suitability of the research proposal for the research profile of the doctoral programme as well as the ability to complete the studies in the target duration.
 The applicant’s potential and motivation will be assessed on the basis of the quality and feasibility of the research proposal as well as previous academic performance and research experience.
 The ability to complete the studies in the target duration will be judged on the study plan, research proposal and funding plan.
 The study plan will be assessed specifically for its feasibility and appropriateness.
-Before submitting their application, applicants must request a supporting statement from their dissertation supervisor(s) which will be sent separately to the Admission Services by post.

 Prepare your application carefully.
 Applications are submitted using an electronic application form, which will be open during the application period.
 All applicants wishing to be considered must submit the following documents: